-Motorists frequently face no penalties for hitting bicyclists, even when they were clearly at fault.
+Drivers frequently face no penalties for hitting bicyclists, even when the drivers were clearly at fault.
 But simply blaming the police for this is lazy, because the police are just part of the problem.
-In fact, the lack of justice experienced by cyclists comes not just from the police, but also from drivers, judges, juries, and the media.
-It's not coincidence that they all play a part in this injustice, but it's not conspiracy, either; it simply reflects the bias that most people have aganist cyclists.
+In fact, the lack of justice experienced by cyclists comes not just from the police, but also from drivers, prosecutors, judges, juries, and the media.
+It's not coincidence that they all play a part in this injustice, but it's not conspiracy, either; it simply reflects the bias that most people have against cyclists.
 This bias is not necessarily conscious or malicious, but it's there.
 And its existence means that people playing various roles in society will tend to act in ways that deny us justice.
 Let's look at some of the players, and then consider what we can do about it.

 Intention aside, half of the serious cases I know about were hit and runs.
 Think about that for a moment: The next time you look out across a sea of cars, consider that maybe half of their drivers, if they hit you, are quite willing to hit you and leave you for dead.
 That was the case with the local motorists who killed Tom Linsley, Robert Collins, William Sigtryggsson, David Moreno, and James Morgan (and the ones who hit but didn't manage to kill Jennifer Schaeffer, Mark Bennett Brooks, Jay Williams, Keith Hailey, Ed Anderson, and me).
 When we realize that about half the motorists out there are willing to leave us for dead if they hit us, it's not surprising that cyclists are on the short end of the justice stick.

 In July 2003, a Cleveland DJ promoted violence against cyclists by encouraging drivers to: